Swedana (Sudation Therapy) - Aas Ayurveda

 For Special Groups

-• Sports Persons & Athletes – Helps faster recovery, relieves muscle soreness, enhances performance.
+• Sports Persons & Athletes – helps faster recovery, relieves muscle soreness, enhances performance.

-• Frequent Travellers – Counters fatigue, jet lag, and stiffness from long journeys.
+• Frequent Travellers – counters fatigue, jet lag, and stiffness from long journeys.

-• Vata-Kapha Dominant Individuals – Especially beneficial to reduce coldness, dryness, and heaviness.
+• Vata-Kapha Dominant Individuals – especially beneficial to reduce coldness, dryness, and heaviness.

 Key Takeaways